 Jon Reifschneider tested this tool with one of his courses for two main reasons:

-Gaining guidance for which topics need more in-class time or better explanations based on quiz scores.
+Gaining guidance for which topics need more in-course time or better explanations based on quiz scores.

 Analyzing an individual student’s performance to ensure proper advice is given in individual help sessions.